IBM/MAX-Image-Segmenter/README.md

-# IBM Code Model Asset Exchange: Image Segmentation
+# IBM Developer Model Asset Exchange: Image Segmentation

 This repository contains code to instantiate and deploy an image segmentation model.
 This model takes an image file as an input and returns a segmentation map containing a predicted class for each pixel in the input image.